Oushesh/url_shortening_service/my_file.md

     md5 encoded string ensures no 2 strings are the same.

-   Also all encoded strings are saved in memory (cache) and checked before encoding and decoding. (no duplicate entries)
+   Also all encoded strings are saved in memory (cache) and checked before encoding and decoding. (no duplicate entries).

    For scalablity just use posgresql or redis database.
 During scaling we can use multiserver approach and also to ensure that in the